akiryk/tutorials-learning-lessons/GCP/core-infrastructure.md

 Google Cloud has five storage options for structured, unstructured, transactional, and relational data.

 ### Cloud Storage
-Duragle "object-storage".
-This means is manages data as objects and is a type of nosql storage.
+Cloud storage is a type of durable "object-storage".
+This means it manages data as objects; it's a type of nosql storage.
 Object storage does not store data in a file/folder hierarchy ("file storage") or as chunks of a disk ("block storage").
 Objects stored in this way have a globally unique key, usually a URL, so they work well with the web.
 Typical types of data stored in this way include media like images, audio, and video.

 Its primary use is for BLOB (binary large-object) content.